vyomasystems-lab/challenges-inderjit303/README.md

 ## Verification Environment (Level 1 Design 1)

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 5-bit select input *sel*, 2-bits inputs *inp0* to *inp30* and it gives 1-bit output *out*.
+The test drives inputs to the Design Under Test (mux module here) which takes in 5-bit select input *sel*, 1-bit inputs *inp0* to *inp30* and it gives 1-bit output *out*.

-A cocotb Testbench is created for each individual inputs *inpo* to inp30*.
+A cocotb Testbench is created for each individual inputs *inpo* to *inp30*.
 In each cocotb test, the inputs are first assigned values and then are driven as follows:

 ```